Teen found safe after reported abduction Thursday afternoon, police say

 BATON ROUGE - A teenager is back home safe after a reported abduction where a gun was apparently fired in a Baton Rouge neighborhood Thursday.

+"There was a shooting between those two individuals.
+It's still an ongoing investigation.
+We're trying to get down to the specifics as to what happened," said L'Jean McKneely, spokesperson for the Baton Rouge Police Department.

 The attack was reported around 2 p.m. on N Bourgeois Drive.
-The Baton Rouge Police Department said it was looking into the incident but could not provide further details.

-Sources told WBRZ the victim was a teenage girl.
-She was found safe within about an hour at a family member's home, according to police.
+The girl was found safe within about an hour at a family member's home, according to police.

+"The fourteen-year-old female and the other individual left this area, and shortly thereafter, he dropped the 14-year-old off unharmed, uninjured, and now this other individual involved is still at large," McKneely said.

 Trending News